adamtheturtle/new-mac-setup/README.md

 ### Finder

-Right click on the Desktop > Show View Options > Sort by "Name".
+Ctrl + click on the Desktop > Show View Options > Sort by "Name".

 ### System Preferences